×

 Preventing Smoking, Vaping and Tobacco Use

-Person holing a vape pen and puffing smokeDid you know that according to the Center for Disease Control (CDC) tobacco use remains the No. 1 preventable cause of death and disease in the nation?
-According to a study conducted by Douglas and Elbert Counties, approximately 1 in 10 residents in both Douglas County (8.3%) and Elbert County (9.7%) reported currently smoking cigarettes in 2018 to 2020.
+Person holing a vape pen and puffing smokeDid you know that according to the Centers for Disease Control (CDC) tobacco use remains the No. 1 preventable cause of death and disease in the nation?
+According to a study conducted by Douglas and Elbert Counties, approximately 1 in 10 residents in both Douglas County (8.3%) and Elbert County (9.7%) reported smoking cigarettes in 2018 to 2020.

 Your Douglas County Health Department is working to prevent tobacco-related deaths and diseases in our County.
 Our priorities are to: